mleduque/TheSwordofNoober/README.md

 - Lady Margolotta, Shed, Jyzabyl, Andyr, Lord-Jyssev, Sir Kalthorine, Grey Acumen, Cmorgan for dialog suggestions and help with coding.
 - Gwendolyne: Fixed translations and released version 2.0.0.
+- AL|EN: Wrote process which automatically provides Windows, Linux and Mac versions in the same archive file.
 - Deratiseur: Provided the EE compatible version (version 1.2).
 - Le Marquis (the d'Oghmatiques): Provided French translation.
 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net/topic/36038-the-sword-of-noober/">Forum</a>).